Welcome to the National Bread Museum of Grain-Baking-Bread Culture

 https://en.terres-de-meuse.be/discover/once-upon-a-time/the-worlds-largest-collection-of-tin-cans/

-On this following website, you can click on each individual tin to enlarge it & use the right arrow to keep going through all on the page.
+On this following website, you can click on the first (or any) individual tin to enlarge it & use the right arrow to keep going through all on the page.
+There are 88 of Yvette's tins.

 https://commons.wikimedia.org/wiki/Category:Museum_of_Lithographed_Tin_Cans